shuds13/vector-random123/README.md

 Results from benchmarking on Ivy Bridge, Haswell and Xeon Phi(KNL)

-see loop-only directory for more details - including source code used and full results.
+See loop-only directory for more details - including source code used and full results.

 All results were based on threefry4x32